 - And not lastly, not all of these products are things we’d actually endorse!

-So for a while that meant we just flat turned out a lot of offers.
+So for a while that meant we just flat turned down a lot of offers.
 Sadly, however, it meant that we missed out on learning about the few-and-far-between awesome products we do enjoy sharing with you all (like our Favorite Things posts).
-You would likely want to know when we discover something like dairy-free, grain-free, refined sugar-free fudge!
+You would likely want to know when we discover something like Paleo Treats!
 As the e-mails piled up of things we wanted to try but were feeling too overwhelmed to even know where to start, an idea occurred to us!
 What if we asked our friends to help us?
 Fortunately for us, they said yes ♥

-Now, these members of our “team” won’t just be focused on reviews.
-They’re also under going efforts to help make the blog more useful and up-to-date in general, with tags and sort functions that will greatly benefit our readers.
-Additionally, they also are helping to manage the administrative burden associated with an inbox that received hundreds of e-mails a week.
+Now, over time these members of our “team” have grown and don’t just focus on reviews.
+They’re also make the blog more useful and up-to-date in general, with tags and sort functions that will greatly benefit our readers.
+Additionally, they also are helping to manage the administrative burden associated with an inbox that receives hundreds of e-mails a week.
 They help coordinate our guest posters, manage the blog “schedule” and ensure that we maintain consistency of the blog you’ve become accustomed to.

 Each of them has been following the blog for quite a while, knows our story, approach to paleo and has similar thoughts and beliefs – although each obviously bring their own thoughts as well.
 So, be on the look out for these awesome ladies and the content they’re contributing.
 Since we personally know each and every one, we have faith that they will deliver the honesty and openness paired with kind helpfulness you’re (hopefully) used to finding on our blog!

-Aimee was part of our Vacation Team in 2012 and is the fantastic food photographer for Beyond Bacon.
+Aimee was part of our Vacation Team in 2012 and is the fantastic food photographer for Beyond Bacon and Real Life Paleo.
 She and her family are good friends of ours and we’re happy to have her contribute her talents to the blog for you all to see!
 She is often our motivating cheerleader to try new things and incorporate many of the WAPF principals to our paleo approach – especially ferments and organ meats… she LOVES that stuff!